Super Vocal

 The music label Decca announced the official formation of the first Chinese male bel canto group named "Super Vocal” at the Decca 90 Anniversary Event.
 The celebration took place December 4, 2019 at the Beijing National Centre for the Performing Arts.
+The group was disbanded in June 2020 due to Tong Zhuo and Gao Tianhe's scandals.

 Members

 Group formation

-The first season of the Hunan Satellite TV show Super-Vocal premiered on November 2, 2018 with the season finale airing January 18, 2019.
+The first season of the Hunan Satellite TV show Super-Vocal premiered on November 2, 2018, with the season finale airing January 18, 2019.
 A total of 36 singers from 25 universities participated.

 At the beginning of 2019, singers Tongzhuo, Gao Tianhe, Ju Hongchuan, Cai Chengyu, Zhang Chao and Dai Wei signed with Hunan Satellite TV.

 Gao Tianhe joined "Day Day Up" as an intern host.
 Gao passed the internship assessment with perfect scores, successfully becoming a member of the "Day Day Brothers".
 Tong Zhuo was a guest host and participant in the TV game show “Happy Camp”.
 He also participated in the TV shows "Magic Chinese Characters", "Chinese Restaurant Season Three".
 Ju Hongchuan and Cai Chengyu attended multiple Hunan Satellite TV events.
 They also released their own singles.

-On January 26, 2019, Hunan Satellite TV's "Singer 2019" production team announced on their official Weibo that a "Super Vocal" group would be participating in the second kick-out round.
-The “Super Vocal” group would compete against singer Qian Zhenghao for official qualifications.

 All four members of the group Super Vocal appeared on the Hunan Satellite TV show Super-Vocal.
 Among them Cai Chengyu, Gao Tianhe and Tong Zhuo were the finalists on the show.